UK's Cameron plays down status of top credit rating

 Ministers have been increasingly playing down the significance of credit ratings as the economy struggles and the crisis in the euro zone, Britain’s largest trading partner, reduces the near term prospects for growth.

-Cameron said the key to keeping the faith of financial markets was the government’s programme of cutting state spending to bring its deficit under control.
+Cameron said the key to keeping the faith of financial markets was the government’s program of cutting state spending to bring its deficit under control.

 “You can only keep your interest rates low if you have a credible strategy for getting on top of your deficit and getting on top of your debt,” he said.